 Use our newly created, comprehensive NextNotes Lab Toolkit to get started!

 The origin story: Seeing the surprising number of high-school-aged composers in the area, composer Austin Kraft decided they should collaborate, and so founded this student-run composer ensemble.
 (And he somehow managed to do this while swamped with the average high-school-student workload.)
 Austin says, “My driving idea behind the creation of the Lab is that someone who has written a composition has the right to hear real people perform it.
 As a composer who has had great opportunities to hear my music performed and to receive insightful feedback from other composers, I felt indebted to the local creative community.
 NextNotes Lab provides a non-competitive space for all young composers to experiment and to take ownership of their art.”

 A typical meeting for NextNotes Lab takes place at a member’s house.
 Makeshift music stands (i.e. decorative plate holders) are often devised.
 During the meetings, composers present revised drafts of compositions and receive feedback on notation and style.
-Adam Zahller, a Twin Cities composer/performer, offers great on-call mentorship at numerous Lab meetings.
-Beyond performing and discussing their compositions, they use the meeting times to figure out future logistics.
-The Lab prides itself on being largely self-sustaining: all composers and performers are teenagers.
+Beyond performing and discussing their music, they use the meeting times to figure out future logistics.
+The Lab prides itself on being largely self-sustaining: all composers/creators and performers are teenagers.

 If you’re interested in joining or starting a NextNotes Lab in your community, email Laura Krider at firstname.lastname@example.org!